fluxcd/helm-operator/docs/helmrelease-guide/chart-sources.md

-The easiest way to install a plugin so that it becomes accessible to the Helm operator to use an [init container](https://kubernetes.io/docs/concepts/workloads/pods/init-containers/) and one of the available `helm` binaries in the Helm operator's image and a volume mount.
+The easiest way to install a plugin so that it becomes accessible to the Helm operator to use an [init container](https://kubernetes.io/docs/concepts/workloads/pods/init-containers/) and one of the available `helm` binaries in the Helm Operator's image and a volume mount.
 For the Helm chart,
 [refer to the chart the documentation](https://github.com/fluxcd/helm-operator/tree/master/chart/helm-operator#use-helm-downloader-plugins).